-periment from section 3.6, Table 5a gives the coverage probability and Table 5b the median relative width of the conservative, 90%, simulation-based, post-FMSC confidence interval.
-In this case, the width calculation is relative to the valid estimator, the TSLS estimator that includes the exogenous instruments z_1, z_2, z_3 but excludes the potentially endogenous instrument w.
-In this example, the simulation-based intervals are far less conservative and, for the smallest sample sizes, sometimes fall slightly below their nominal minimum coverage probability.
-The worst case, 81% actual coverage compared to 90% nominal coverage, occurs when $N = 50, \gamma = 0.6, \rho = 0.5$.
-This problem stems from the fact that traditional interval for the valid estimator systematically under-covers when N = 50 or 100, as we see from Table 2a.
-In spite of this, however, the simulation-based interval works well in this example.
-At the worst-case parameter values its median width is only 22% greater than that of the valid estimator.
+Turning our attention now to the choosing instrumental variables simulation experiment from Section 5.2, Table 4a gives the coverage probability and Table 4b the median relative width of the conservative, 90%, simulation-based, post-FMSC confidence interval.
+In this case, the width calculation is relative to the valid estimator, the TSLS estimator that includes the exogenous instruments $z_1, z_2, z_3$ but excludes the potentially endogenous instrument w.
+Here the simulation-based intervals are far less conservative and occasionally undercover slightly.
+The worst case, 81% actual coverage compared to 90% nominal coverage, occurs when $N = 50, \gamma = 0.6, \rho = 0.5$ .
+This problem stems from the fact that traditional interval for the valid estimator systematically under-covers when N = 50 or $100.^{23}$ Nevertheless, the simulation-based interval works well in this example: in the worst case, its median width is